BiocPy/BiocFrame/README.md

 # BiocFrame

-This package provides `BiocFrame` class, an alternative to Pandas DataFrame's.
+This package provides

+- `BiocFrame` class, an alternative to Pandas `DataFrame`.

     `BiocFrame` makes no assumption on the types of the columns, the minimum requirement is each column implements length: `__len__` and slice: `__getitem__` dunder methods.
 This allows `BiocFrame` to accept nested representations or any supported class as columns.

+- `Factor` class, equivalent to R's `factor`.

+    The aim is to encode a list of strings as integers for easier numerical analysis.

 To get started, install the package from [PyPI](https://pypi.org/project/biocframe/)